-Intimacy in the theory of love refers to the close, intimate bond between two people.
+Intimacy generally refers to the close, intimate bond between two people.
 People who feel intimate love often have a very strong emotional and intellectual bond.
-People in intimate love often feel comfortable around one another, and aren't nervous or anxious around their partner.
+People in intimate love often feel comfortable around one another and aren't nervous or anxious around their partner.

-Passion in the theory of love refers to sexual, emotional, romantic, and physical attraction.
-When passion is in play, people often feel aroused physically, and may get a positive physical sensation from being around the person that they love.
-In addition, they may feel especially happy, excited, or related phenomena when around their partner, and experience strong emotions, both positive and negative, when navigating the relationship.
+Passion usually refers to sexual, emotional, romantic, and physical attraction.
+When passion is in play, people often feel aroused physically and may experience positive physical sensations from being around the person they love.
+In addition, they may feel especially happy or excited around their partner and experience strong emotions, both positive and negative, when navigating the relationship.

-Commitment in the theory of love refers to the conscious decision to stick with a partner and make long term plans for future success and happiness together.
-Commitment can include promises to complete certain activities, like walking the dog every morning, promises to remain faithful, like a marriage proposal or a more informal promise of love and exclusivity.
+Commitment typically refers to the conscious decision to stick with a partner and make long-term plans for future success and happiness together.
+Commitment can include promises to complete certain activities, like walking the dog every morning, promises to remain faithful, like a marriage proposal, or a more informal promise of love and exclusivity.